 The Real Ear to Coupler Difference (RECD) is used to simulate real ear measurements by coupler measurements and is useful when fitting children or "difficult" to fit patients.
+RECD measurements can be conducted outside of a Hearing Instrument Test Box when using the optional MedRx RECD Coupler.

 The RECD values are used as a correction to coupler measures for that client's hearing instruments.
 By performing all subsequent measures in the coupler and applying the RECD corrections to the coupler measures, the "real ear" factors are incorporated into the results.
-The resulting simulated measurements provide information to select and make adjustments to the hearing instrument and verify adjustments in the hearing instrument test box rather than in the uncooperative client's ear.
+The resulting simulated measurements provide information to select and make adjustments to the hearing instrument and verify adjustments in the MedRx coupler rather than in the uncooperative client's ear.
 This is particularly important in the case of children, whose small volume ear canals enhance high frequency amplification more so than in average adults.
 This is an essential consideration in determining the maximum output of the hearing instrument.